Best faja after tummy tuck and lipo

 • What is a Stage 1 Faja?

-The Stage 1 faja is the faja you will be wearing immediately when you wake up from your procedure, and it is part of the BBL package you can purchase before or during your pre-op appointment.
+The Stage 1 faja is part of the BBL package you can buy before or during your pre-op appointment.
+You will wear it right after your procedure.
 It is low compression, meaning it will fit loosely on your body, not tight.
-It is NOT meant to fit like shapewear or a waist trainer.
+The fit should not resemble shapewear or a waist trainer.
 In addition to your Stage 1 faja, the BBL package comes with lipo foams and an abdominal board.
 Lipo foams are rectangular pieces of foam inserted between your garment and the areas where fat was suctioned.
-The lipo foams give a uniform smooth compression over the suctioned area.
-An abdominal board is a board that helps smooth out and flatten the tummy area after surgery and goes between your garment and your abdominal area.
+The lipo foams give a uniform, smooth compression over the suctioned area.
+An abdominal board is a device that helps smooth out and flatten the tummy area after surgery and goes between your garment and your abdominal area.

-• When Will I be Sized for my Stage 1 Faja?
+• When will I receive my Stage 1 Faja?

-Before you have your new faja in your hands, you must be sized to determine the right fit for your unique body type.
-This will happen during your pre-op appointment, which usually falls on the day before your surgery except on Mondays.
-A trained pre-op specialist will measure your body, keeping in mind how it will transform after your procedure is done.
-Fajas come in size “small” (S) to “4 extra-large” (4 XL).
+We must size you to determine the right fit for your unique body type before you receive your new faja.
+The measurement will happen during your pre-op appointment, which usually falls on the day before your surgery, except on Mondays.
+Your body will undergo a transformation after your procedure, and a trained pre-op specialist will measure it accordingly.
+Fajas come in sizes “small” (S) to “4 extra-large” (4 XL).
 Keep in mind that you will likely not be fit to the size you expect.
-Fajas tend to run very small, and we rarely have a patient that leaves in a size “small.”
+Fajas tend to run very small, and we rarely have a patient that leaves in a size …“small.”

-Sometimes, the faja you wake up in will be a size larger or a size smaller than the size you were fitted for – and this is perfectly OK!
+Your faja may be a size larger or smaller than your fitted size, and that’s fine!
 We cannot predict exactly how your body will change during your procedure.
-The pre-op fitting is done to give us a rough estimate of what size you will receive after surgery.
-After your procedure has been performed, the surgeon will assess your body to determine what the best size for your new proportions is.
-Perhaps you had a BBL and your new booty is too large to fit the size you were originally fitted for.
-The surgeon will use his best judgement to determine what will work best for you.
+We perform the pre-op fitting to approximate your post-surgery size.
+The surgeon will assess your body after your procedure to determine the best size for your new proportions.
+Perhaps you had a BBL, and your new booties are too large to fit the size you were originally fitted for.
+The surgeon will use his best judgment to determine what will work best for you.

 • Why Does my Stage 1 Faja Feel Loose?

-The Stage 1 faja has LOW compression and is meant to be loose – not tight.
-It is not meant to fit like shapewear or a waist trainer.
+The Stage 1 faja has LOW compression and is meant to be loose—not tight.
+The fit should not resemble shapewear or a waist trainer.
 The purpose of the Stage 1 faja is to allow your body to have adequate circulation for proper healing and draining.
-Remember, during liposuction, fluid is inserted into the body to allow for fat removal.
+During liposuction, the body inserts fluid to facilitate fat removal.
 There needs to be adequate space between your body and the faja to allow this fluid to drain and for your delicate skin to heal.
 You may even notice that your stage 1 faja feels snug at first but begins to feel looser throughout the first few weeks of healing.
-This is a good sign!
+This is a positive sign!
 It means your body is draining fluids and doing the work it needs to.

 • Can I Wear Undergarments Underneath my Stage 1 Faja?